NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 > **Disclaimer!**
 > Estimates provided by the Qualification tool are based on the currently supported "_SparkPlan_" or "_Executor Nodes_"
 > used in the application.
-It currently does not look at the expressions or datatypes used.
+It currently does not handle all the expressions or datatypes used.
-> Please refer to the [Supported Operators](./supported_ops.md) guide to check the types and expressions you are using
+> Please refer to "[Understanding Execs report](#execs-report)" section and the
-> are supported.
+> "[Supported Operators](./supported_ops.md)" guide to check the types and expressions you are using are supported.

 This document covers below topics: